mz026/log_spy/README.md

 ```

 - `error`: `error` would not be included in the payload if no exception was raised
-- `request.body`: if the request `Content-Type` is of multipart, the body would be an empty string
+- `request.body`: if the request `Content-Type` is of `multipart`, the body would be an empty string

 ## Testing:
 `$ bundle install`